akshayrao96/t4-cicd/README.md

 # Run pytest with coverage, note current passing coverage score is set at 50%
 poetry run pytest

+# to test if you can run the command
+poetry run cid pipeline
 ```

 ## Development - Managing Dependencies